balancer/code-review/rate-providers/CombinedRateProvider.md

     - [rateProvider2 wsteth](https://etherscan.io/address/0x72D07D7DcA67b8A406aD1Ec34ce969c90bFEE768): [wstETHRateProvider](https://github.com/balancer/code-review/blob/main/rate-providers/wstethRateProvider.md) review deemed SAFE.

 ### Common Manipulation Vectors
 - [ ] The Rate Provider is susceptible to donation attacks.
-For details see the [review]("./SavingsDAIRateProviderGnosis.md").

 ## Additional Findings
 To save time, we do not bother pointing out low-severity/informational issues or gas optimizations (unless the gas usage is particularly egregious).
 Instead, we focus only on high- and medium-severity findings which materially impact the contract's functionality and could harm users.